 How to Recover Files using Windows File Recovery on Extensive Mode

-The ‘extensive’ mode allows you to perform a more thorough search and recover files that were lost a while ago, when the drive has become corrupted, or it has been formatted.
+The ‘extensive’ mode enables you to perform a more in-depth search and recover files that were lost a while ago, when the drive has become corrupted, or it has been formatted.
 The ‘extensive’ mode supports both NTFS and non-NTFS file systems.

 The syntax for scanning and recovering the deleted files using ‘extensive’ mode: